Learn the differences between roll-on deodorant and stick deodorant with our tips and how to choose the best type for you.

 Skin sensitivity sometimes plays a role as well in which deodorant is best for you.
 For example, oval containers might dig into your skin during application.
-If this is the case for you, roll-ons may be better because the unique ball applicator helps contour to your underarm's shape.
+If this is the case for you, roll-ons may be better.
 If you notice that your underarms are often irritated, try a deodorant for sensitive skin for a gentler option.

 Antiperspirant uses aluminum salts to create a thin layer of gel that temporarily blocks sweat from leaving your pores.
 If you tend to over sweat and create sweat marks on your clothes, an antiperspirant can be a great solution.

 Antiperspirant deodorants are a combination of the two.
 These products help prevent sweat while also preventing odor, meaning you don’t have to choose!

 Your travel and commute habits play a part in the battle between roll-on and stick deodorant.
 For day to day adventures, roll-ons are usually easier to carry with you because of their compact size.
 You can toss them in your gym bag, slip them into your purse, or keep them stashed in your desk.
 They don't take up much room anywhere.